Back to Blog

 Developers who want:

-- Privacy (Obsidian doesn't access your notes unless you use their sync)
+• Privacy (Obsidian does not access your notes unless you use their sync)

 Potential Drawbacks